top of page

 Admission is C$19.75 for adults with all-day entry.

-Where To Stay
+Where To Stay in Radium Hot Springs

 A visit to Radium Hot Springs might make you think you're in a Swiss mountain village, as many of the hotels and buildings were modelled off this.
-Try The Gateway motel for that Swiss-mountain feel and close proximity to the hot springs.
+Try The Gateway motel for a Swiss-mountain feel and close proximity to the hot springs.
 Rates start at C$86 per night.

-How To Get There
+How To Get To Radium Hot Speings

 The Radium Hot Springs are located a short 5-minute drive from town.
 The closest city is Calgary and is approximately a 3-hour drive away.
 Driving from Vancouver is also possible, with the hot springs an 8.5 hour drive away.